Fukushima299792458/esp32-and-Arduino-IDE-tutorial/Option-6_WiFi-Toutorial/Option-6-WiFi-Code-Breakdown.md

 ### `WiFi.softAP()`
 `WiFi.softAP()` tells the esp32 to start broadcasting as a WiFi network or access point.
 The `WiFi.softAP()` function takes two arguments to set the network name, or as in the example code, `ssid`, and the network password, in the code as password or `WiFi.softAP(ssid, password);`.
-  - Can take one argument if you don't want the network to have a password, as just `WiFi.softAP(ssid);`.
+  - Can take one argument if you don't want the network to have a password, as just `WiFi.softAP(ssid);` or it can take a null `""` as a placeholder for the password.
   - Can also take five arguments of `WiFi.begin(ssid, password, channel, hiddenSSID, maxConnections);` which uses forces the WiFi `channel` or sub bandwidth you want (from 1-13), makes the network a visible network or hidden network (0-1 respectively), and `maxConnections` dictates how many people can join the network at once (1-10 but 1-4 is recommended depending on specific board specifications).

 ### `WiFi.softAPIP()`